A child's behavior can be confusing and worrisome to parents. For example:

-“My 13-year-old has become very moody and irritable.
-Is it just hormones or is it possibly something else?”
+“My 7-year-old has become moody and irritable.
+Is it something to worry about?”

 “Should I be concerned about my 15-year-old hanging out with the wrong crowd and breaking curfew?”